logan2611/holo-overlay/README.md

 Holo-Overlay should survive updates, however this has not been tested yet.

+It can also be installed alongside some SteamOS modifications that utilize RAUC to persist.

 **This is experimental software, it could potentially brick your system or otherwise degrade it's usability.
 Do not install unless you are prepared to recover from such an occurrence.**

 ## Installation: